Sam-Rowe/GitHub-Copilot-large-scale-code-change/book/02-the-case-for-large-scale-code-change.md

 These risks are manageable with the right structure: clear chunking, automated tests, standards, and disciplined review.

-## Transformation patterns and Copilot impact
+## Transformation patterns and GitHub Copilot impact

 Experience from real-world engagements indicates consistent patterns where GitHub Copilot accelerates change and improves consistency.